 - Shop refunds

 - Malware clean up

 We’ve got a pretty solid terms and conditions document, our proposals are very clear, and our investment packages clearly outline what we offer.
-Client have an onboarding process and we find out everything we need to know about them, they pay their invoice one month before we begin working and then we deliver the project.
-The process is pretty straight-forward and I feel like we covered all basis.
+The client has an onboarding process and we find out everything we need to know about them, they pay their invoice one month before we begin working, and then we deliver the project.
+The process is pretty straightforward and I feel like we covered all bases.
 Oh boy, was I wrong!
-Individual contracts for each scope of work with a clear Start date is so important.
+Individual contracts for each scope of work with a clear Start date are so important.

 We loved that we could offer a service with zero contracts, no minimum commitment and no cancellation fees.
 We’re real people, offering a service to make an honest wage.
 This is one of the things our clients love about us because there isn’t many other companies that are this flexible.
 We’re not trying to scam anybody out of any money, and so we don’t feel the need to tie our customers in.
 If they want our help, great!
 If they don’t, also fine.
 We’re so lucky that we have enough clients that we don’t have to lock people in, there’s always other clients that are on our waiting list, dying to get a slot in our calendars.

 I essentially need a backbone.
-What lessons have you learnt from running your own business? 🤔
+What lessons have you learned from running your own business? 🤔